sgmurphy/wordpress-plugins/honeypot/readme.txt

 <strong>Support</strong>

 If you have any issue, you can write to using <a title="WP Armour - Honeypot Anti Spam Forum" href="https://wordpress.org/support/plugin/honeypot/" target="_blank">support forum.</a>

-<strong>Want itegration for other plugins for anti spam support ? </strong>
-You can fill this form and we will start working for it. <a href="https://forms.gle/VFhrQRtkjbwZ4Pbe9">https://forms.gle/VFhrQRtkjbwZ4Pbe9</a>

 <strong>Support Us at Patreon</strong>